100559155/MLA-Final-Project/README.md

 This analysis confirmed that textual sentiment correlates well with user ratings.
 Traditional models like TF-IDF (when enhanced with sentiment) outperform more complex, unsupervised embeddings like Word2Vec in this task.
 Preprocessing played a critical role in cleaning the data, and future work should focus on supervised learning techniques and model ensembles to maximize prediction accuracy and interpretability.
 This demonstrates that even in large, noisy text datasets, relatively simple strategies—if thoughtfully executed—can yield meaningful insights.

 ## Task 2: Machine Learning Model
+The files "ML_Train.py" and "ML_Train_RandomForest.py" have the code we used for this section.
+The files "mla_train_analysis.csv" and "mla_train_analysis_RandomForest.csv" have the resulting data.

 The aim of our project was to use the data we had generated (the names of movies, their averages ratings, and their reviews) to predict what the rating of the movie would be.
 In Task 1, we used BoW, TF-IDF, Word2Vec, Google Word2Vec, LDA Topic Modeling, and TextBlob to create vectorizations for the reviews and allow us to use the data for regression.
 To create the ML model for this project, we used Select K-Best and Linear Regression on each vectorization scheme to determine what would have the strongest correlation.
 Linear Regression turned out to have fairly weak results so we switched to a Random Forest + Ridge Regression model, which we used for the final results of our project.
 Select K-Best used the top 100 topics for each movie review and analyzed the root mean-squared error (RMSE) using this training data.
 We saw low correlation between predicted ratings and actual ratings for each movie using this model and decided to run the same data through a Ridge Regression model to compare its predictive abilities.
 The Ridge Regression Forest model uses multiple decision trees to improve the accuracy of each predictive data point.
 The model averages each prediction for every movie rating from the different decision trees.
 The group used the SCIKIT learn package in python which provides tools for Ridge Regression modeling.
 The RMSE is a calculation taken from subtracting the predicted value from the true value and then dividing the result by the number of data points.
 To normalize the data, RMSE is the square root of this calculation.